Introduction

 Demographic profile

-Ecuador's high poverty and income inequality most affect indigenous, mixed race, and rural populations.
+Ecuador’s high poverty and income inequality most affect indigenous, mixed race, and rural populations.
 The government has increased its social spending to ameliorate these problems, but critics question the efficiency and implementation of its national development plan.
-Nevertheless, the conditional cash transfer program, which requires participants' children to attend school and have medical check-ups, has helped improve educational attainment and healthcare among poor children.
-Ecuador is stalled at above replacement level fertility and the population most likely will keep growing rather than stabilize.
+Nevertheless, the conditional cash transfer program, which requires participants’ children to attend school and have medical check-ups, has helped improve educational attainment and health care among poor children.
+Ecuador’s total fertility rate – the average number of children born per woman – is just below replacement level as of 2023, but its population is continuing to grow.

 Age structure